rajsingh565/whatsapp_chat_analyzer/README.md

 ## ⭐ Show Your Support

-If you like this repository, please don't forget to give it a ⭐ star!
+If you like this repository, please don't forget to give it a ⭐.